Apr 22, 2021 · 2 min read

-Why These Two Scientists Are Teaming Up to Study, Treat & Prevent Rare Pediatric Diseases
+Why These 2 Scientists Are Teaming Up To Study, Treat & Prevent Rare Pediatric Diseases

 Neurodegenerative diseases, like Alzheimer’s, Parkinson’s, ALS, and Huntington’s Disease, are on the rise worldwide.
 Yet, there are no effective therapies to cure, prevent, or treat most of these disorders.

 To make progress, we launched the Neurodegeneration Challenge Network (NDCN) — bringing together experimental scientists from diverse research fields, along with computational biologists and physicians, to look at this problem across diseases.